PhotoboothProject/photobooth/README.md

 ## :gear: Prerequisites

-- gphoto2 installed, if used on a Raspberry for DSLR control
+- gphoto2, if used on a Raspberry for DSLR control
-- digiCamControl, if used unter Windows for DSLR control
+- digiCamControl, if used on Windows for DSLR control
 - Apache, NGINX or Lighttpd

 ## :wrench: Installation & Troubleshooting